VimWei/SubtitleFormatter/scripts/text_to_sentences/README.md

 ### 输出结果
 ```
-Let's take a look at some examples of Agentic AI applications
+Let's take a look at some examples of Agentic AI applications.
-One task that many businesses carry out is invoice processing
+One task that many businesses carry out is invoice processing.
-So given an invoice like this, you might want to write software to extract the most important fields
+So given an invoice like this, you might want to write software to extract the most important fields.
 ```

 ## 技术实现